Excel Add-In

 If you are interested in

-purchasing more than 10 licenses, please contact us to receive a customized
+using the add-in on more than 10 computers, please contact us to receive a customized

-offer with attractive license prices and additional services like support or
+offer with attractive prices and additional services like support or training.

 The add-In is an XLL component based on a compiled function library running on